platformsh/platformsh-docs/docs/src/administration/users.md

 At the project level:

 * **Project Administrator** - A project administrator can change settings and execute actions in any environment.
 * **Project Viewer** - A project reader can view all environments within a project through the management console but cannot execute any actions on them.
+Note that a user must be granted access to at least one environment before they can be given project-wide viewer access.

 A Project Viewer can have a specific role in different environments.
 At the environment level: